OccupyWallStreet/nycga4/wp-content/plugins/wptouch/readme.txt

 * bug fixes for blogs installed in directories other than root

 = Version 1.0 =

 * Initial release

 == Installation ==

-= 2.8 and Older =
-Sorry, we do not officially support installations on WordPress 2.9 or older.
-You can use WPtouch versions 1.9.3.4 or previous on these installations, however.

-= 2.9, 3.0+ =
+= WordPress 3.5+ =
 You can install *WPtouch* directly from the WordPress admin!
 Visit the *Plugins - > Add New* page and search for 'WPtouch'.
 Click to install.

-Once installed and activated visit the WPtouch admin page (*Settings/WPtouch*) to customize your WPtouch installation's appearance.
+Once you have installed and activated WPtouch, visit the admin page via the sidebar menu to customize your WPtouch installation's appearance.

-= WordPress MU/Multisite =
+= User Manual =

-The best way to use WPtouch on WordPress Multisite Installations is to do so via the *Activate WPtouch Site Wide* (2.9) or *Network Activate* link in the plugins area.
+You can download the user manual from within the WPtouch administration panel.
+It contains information on how to configure WPtouch.

 == Frequently Asked Questions ==

 = I thought most touch smartphones show my website fine the way it is now? =

 Yes, that's true in general.
 However *not all websites are created equal, with some sites significantly failing to translate well in small mobile device viewports.

 Many WordPress sites today also make heavy use of a variety of javascript, css and image files which significantly increase load times, in turn driving visitors on data connections crazy, often causing them to abandon your site altogether.

-So we created *WPtouch* to be a lightweight, fast-loading, feature-rich mobile plugin to add a theme shown to mobile visitors.
+We created *WPtouch* to be a lightweight, fast-loading, feature-rich mobile plugin to add a theme shown to mobile visitors.
 The plugin includes an admin panel for customizing many aspects of your site's presentation when showing the mobile theme.

 = Well, what if my users don't like it and want to see my regular site? =

 There's a theme switch in the footer area of *WPtouch* for your visitors to easily switch between the *WPtouch* view and your site's regular appearance.

 We even automatically put a little snippet of code into your current desktop theme which will be shown only to iPhone, iPod touch, Android or BlackBerry touch mobile device visitors, giving them control to switch between the two themes easily.